WHEN: October 2018

 High-Fidelity Mockup / Visual Redesign

-After wireframing, I used Photoshop to create a high-fidelity mockup of a new Double Fine site.
+After wireframing, I used Photoshop to create a high-fidelity mockup of

-Double Fine’s original color scheme has been preserved, but the original background
+Double Fine’s original color scheme has been preserved, but the original

-been replaced with a clean dark brown that allows interactable and featured
+the page, has been replaced with a clean dark brown that

-elements on the page to stand out.
+allows interactable and featured elements on the page to

 Overall, the redesign is much more minimalist, minimizing bright